vinicentus/flutter_iot_ui/README.md

 ### Prerequisites
 A working [flutter](https://docs.flutter.dev/get-started/install) installation with desktop support enabled.
 See [Desktop support for Flutter](https://docs.flutter.dev/desktop).

+A Storj DCS account and an access token generated specifically for this dApp.
+See below
+#### Generating a Storj Access
+* Sign up for Storj DCS
+* Create a bucket named `iot-microservice`
+* Create an Access token using their web UI, only valid for the bucket `iot-microservice`
+* use the Storj Uplink CLI to generate a more restricted access
+    * This should only be allowed access to the one file you will acccess, currently hardcoded to be `temp.db` in the bucket bucket `iot-microservice`
+    * it should have all permissions, except that the list permissions is currently not required
+    * it is recommended to set an expiry date
+    * example: `uplink share --access your-access-string-from-web-here sj://iot-microservice/temp.db --readonly=false --writeonly=false --disallow-lists --not-after 2023-01-01T00:00:00+02:00`
+        * (replace `your-access-string-from-web-here` with the access you got from the Storj DCS Web UI)
+        * This will give you a new and even more restricted access string, which will be used by the UI

 ### Installation steps

 * _uplink_dart:_ follow the build steps of [uplink_dart](https://github.com/vinicentus/uplink_dart#instalation-steps) and place the resulting .so file in the path indicated by `libuplinkcDllPath` in [paths.dart](lib/core/util/paths.dart) (can be modified).